pyccel/pyccel/developer_docs/order_docs.md

    &nbsp;&nbsp;&nbsp;&nbsp;2. copy values to temporary `ndarray` &nbsp;&nbsp;&nbsp;&nbsp;3. allocate/create `order_f ndarray`
    &nbsp;&nbsp;&nbsp;&nbsp;4. copy temporary `ndarray` elements to final `order_f ndarray` using `strides` and `shape`, this will create a column-major version of the temporary `order_c ndarray`

+One dimensional arrays require no order, since order would not change how they behave.

 ### Indexing in C code